nodejs/nodejs.dev/src/documentation/0003-node-installation/index.md

 Other package managers for Linux and Windows are listed in <https://nodejs.org/en/download/package-manager/>

-`nvm` is a popular way to run Node.
+`nvm` is a popular way to run Node.js.
 It allows you to easily switch the Node.js version, and install new versions to try and easily rollback if something breaks, for example.

 It is also very useful to test your code with old Node.js versions.